-Samsung Galaxy S 4 Active official, launching this summer with 5-inch display and rugged bodyAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S 4 Active official, launching this summer with 5-inch display and rugged bodyAlex Wagner - Editorial Director of News and Content

 Less than a week after taking the wraps off of the Galaxy S 4 mini, Samsung this morning officially introduced another variant of its flagship Galaxy S 4 smartphones.
 The Samsung Galaxy S 4 Active is now official, offering a ruggedized frame that is dust resistant and able to withstand being submerged in up to one meter of water for 30 minutes.
 The S 4 Active also has a water resistant headphone jack that will allow users to wear headphones "in more adventurous conditions."

 When it comes to its regular spec sheet, the Galaxy S 4 Active has quite a bit in common with the regular Galaxy S 4.
 The Galaxy S 4 active sports a 5-inch 1080p display, though its screen is LCD rather than Super AMOLED like the GS4, as well as a 1.9GHz quad-core processor and 2,600mAh battery.
 There's also an 8-megapixel rear camera, a slight step down from the GS4's 13-megapixel shooter.
 Rounding out the Galaxy S 4 Active's feature list is a 2-megapixel front camera, 16GB of built-in storage, microSD slot, 2GB RAM and 4G LTE connectivity.

 The Samsung Galaxy S 4 Active will launch with the same Android 4.2.2 and TouchWiz combo as its Galaxy S 4 siblings.
 That means that it'll feature the usual package of Samsung-made apps as well, including S Translator, Smart Pause, Air View, AirGesture, ChatON and Samsung Link.